tedhabermann/publink/README.rst

 	# Import packages
 	from publink import publink

-	# Search xDD for DOI mentions of all USGS DOIs with prefix "10.5066"
+	# Search publications in xDD for mentions of all USGS DOIs with prefix "10.5066"
 	search = publink.search_xdd(
 		"10.5066", account_for_spaces=True
 		)